adamcooke/moonrope-oc-sdk/README.md

 // Set the version of the API which should be used (1 by default) [apiClient setVersion:2];

+// Optionally set any callbacks which you want to run before and after
+// every request made through the API.
+In this example, we set the network
+// activity indicator to spin when requests start and stop when they finish.
+[apiClient setStartRequestCallback:^(NSString *path, NSDictionary *params) {
+    [[UIApplication sharedApplication] setNetworkActivityIndicatorVisible:YES];
+}];

+[apiClient setFinishRequestCallback:^(NSString *path, NSDictionary *params, ACMoonropeResponse *response) {
+    [[UIApplication sharedApplication] setNetworkActivityIndicatorVisible:NO];
+}];

 // Make a request
 NSDictionary *params = [NSDictionary dictionaryWithObject:@"abc123" forKey:@"identifier"];